danidiaz/streamy/README.md

 Things that *perhaps* could get included:

-- applicative sinks?
 - grouping operations?
+- bytestring-specific functionality?

+I don't plan to include a separate "applicative sink" datatype, but perhaps I will include a few fold functions.

 ## Structure of this project

 - **streamy-sig** is the abstract signature.
-- **streamy-pipes** is the pipes bridge package.
+- **streamy-pipes** is the pipes "bridge" package.
+- **streamy-streaming**
+- **streamy-conduit**
-- **streamy-testsuite** makes several copies of the signature and matches each one with a different implementation (only pipes for now).
+- **streamy-testsuite** test each of the implementations using a shared set of tests.

 ## Do I need all these packages?